-For Dublin - cost of living and attracting talent:
+2.3.1 For Dublin - cost of living and attracting talent

-- The cost of living in Dublin when compared with other European capital cities is 5th highest (Eurostat 2016).
-Improving provision of public infrastructure, improving the functionality of its public transport systems, and increasing the provision of housing can play a significant role in reducing the cost of living in Dublin, and maintaining its attractiveness to those creating jobs, and to residents, workers and students. - Contrary to the NPF briefing paper, relative to European and OECD competitor norms, Dublin is not overdeveloped and regional income disparities in Ireland are not large (Eurostat 2016; OECD 2016).
+The cost of living in Dublin when compared with other European capital cities is 5th highest (Eurostat 2016).
+Improving provision of public infrastructure, improving the functionality of its public transport systems, and increasing the provision of housing can play a significant role in reducing the cost of living in Dublin, and maintaining its attractiveness to those creating jobs, and to residents, workers and students.

+Contrary to the NPF briefing paper, relative to European and OECD competitor norms, Dublin is not overdeveloped and regional income disparities in Ireland are not large (Eurostat 2016; OECD 2016).
 The main problems facing Dublin arise from long-standing underinvestment in housing and infrastructure.
 For example, a 2014 report by the Department of Transport highlights persistent failure to achieve 'steady state' investment to maintain the existing transport infrastructure (DTTAS 2015).
 Viewing the resolution of these problems as being about a redistributive approach to population growth and economic activity to numerous other urban locations across Ireland is not evidenced by any supporting research findings.
 The implications of the NPF proposal requires extensive evaluation about the potential trade-offs arising.
-Implementation of such a policy could damage the national economy, sacrifice the returns to scale that essential capital investment in Dublin can achieve, and very significantly reduce capital investment in Dublin's aging infrastructure. - In contrast to the NPF proposition, intensification of development within Dublin City supporting the achievement of greater densities would improve the viability of public transport investments, and increase the attractiveness and productive capacity of Dublin.
+Implementation of such a policy could damage the national economy, sacrifice the returns to scale that essential capital investment in Dublin can achieve, and very significantly reduce capital investment in Dublin's aging infrastructure.
+In contrast to the NPF proposition, intensification of development within Dublin City supporting the achievement of greater densities would improve the viability of public transport investments, and increase the attractiveness and productive capacity of Dublin.

-For UCD: maintain its attractiveness; providing evidence-based research for policy
+2.3.2 For UCD: maintain its attractiveness; providing evidence-based research for policy

 It is essential that UCD, a globally-impactful research institution, maintains its attractiveness for students and faculty; Irish and international.
-Any diminution of investment in Dublin's infrastructure, including at UCD, would reduce our capacity to compete internationally for talent and for internationally competitive research funding.
+Any diminution of investment in Dublin's infrastructure, including at UCD, the leading nucleus of new ideas in Ireland, would reduce UCD's capacity to compete internationally for talent and for internationally competitive research funding.
 A reduction in investment in research and innovation capacity and output will ultimately reduce our ability to positively impact our economy and society.
-This includes significant work on technology development to revitalise the rural economy, through the development of a vibrant bioeconomy.
-At present, we are the lead institution partnering with industry to develop a bioeconomy campus in North Tipperary.
-Universities also have a key role to

-- play helping cities understand and find solutions to the problems of increasing urbanisation (see CCGA 2015). - There is a comprehensive body of nationally and EU funded academic research into planning, regional policy and national spatial strategy.
+Universities also have a key role to play helping cities understand and find solutions to the problems of increasing urbanisation (see CCGA 2015).

+There is a comprehensive body of nationally and EU funded academic research into planning, regional policy and national spatial strategy.
 It is crucial for this research to be considered when designing national policy.
 It is crucial for this research to be considered when designing national policy (e.g. Shahumyan et al. 2014; Knaap et al. 2015 Ustaoglu et al. 2016).
 For example, UCD-based research has previously found that 'path dependence' will make it very difficult to alter Dublin's growth cycle and dominance (Clinch and O'Neill 2009).
 Significant opportunity costs and deadweight loss will arise in attempting to redistribute population and economic activity.
-Such trade-offs must be evaluated. - Ireland's previous attempts to implement national spatial planning have not been successful.
+Such trade-offs must be evaluated.

+Ireland's previous attempts to implement national spatial planning have not been successful.
 It is important that existing research is considered by policymakers when they formulate national strategies so as to achieve effective regional development.